vitalibo/norma/docs/reference.md

 Column(bool)
 ```

+Norma accepts common truthy and falsy strings or numbers when coercing to `boolean`.

-Use below transformation matrix to coerce other types to `boolean`:
+Use the table below to coerce other types to `boolean`:

 | Input                                                                  | Type                                           | Output  | Error          | Reason                                                     |
 |------------------------------------------------------------------------|------------------------------------------------|---------|----------------|------------------------------------------------------------|